-Gynostemma teas or extracts are also known help to normalize blood pressure, reduce inflammation and improve cardiac function as well as decrease risk of various cardiovascular diseases, like atherosclerosis.
-(Source)
+Gynostemma teas or extracts are also known to help normalize blood pressure, reduce inflammation and improve cardiac function as well as decrease risk of various cardiovascular diseases, like atherosclerosis. (*)

 In one published study in the Journal of Nutrition and Metabolism, it was concluded that gyntostemma tea "exerted an antidiabetic effect by improving insulin sensitivity."

 Quality dried bulk gynostemma leaves or products come from high altitude farms that are preferably organically grown and/or secluded from crops that use pesticides, herbicides or chemical treatments.

 Unfortunately, many Chinese herbs, including organic varieties, have been shown to contain some amount of pesticide residues obtained from nearby fumigated agriculture, which does regrettably comply within some organic regulation standards.
 It is therefore important, when consuming teas or extracts on a regular basis, to make sure they are derived from a clean environment as well as independently tested for toxic contaminants.